Invest in Teachers – Transform Education

 Their problem is simple: they have never seen or experienced first-hand dynamic, student-centered, process-oriented and value-based teaching.

-And how can you do something when you don’t even know how if feels?
+And how can you do something when you don’t even know how it feels?

 That is what I am trying to change.